pthub/tidydata/CodeBook.md

 8. test/subject_test.txt, Each row is a subject
 9. train/subject_train.txt, Each row is a subject

+## Set ofVariables

+The list of features given below contain (but not limited to) information about

+1. mean(): Mean value
+2. std(): Standard deviation
+3. mad(): Median absolute deviation
+4. max(): Largest value in array
+5. min(): Smallest value in array
+6. sma(): Signal magnitude area
+7. energy(): Energy measure.
+Sum of the squares divided by the number of values.
+8. iqr(): Interquartile range
+9. entropy(): Signal entropy
+10. arCoeff(): Autorregresion coefficients with Burg order equal to 4
+11. correlation(): correlation coefficient between two signals
+12. maxInds(): index of the frequency component with largest magnitude
+13. meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+14. skewness(): skewness of the frequency domain signal
+15. kurtosis(): kurtosis of the frequency domain signal
+16. bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+17. angle(): Angle between to vectors.

+The mean and standard deviation columns are the ones of interest for the transformations.

 ##Transformation Script

 There is a "run_analysis.R" script in this directory that does the following.